superfly/fly_postgres_elixir/README.md

 dynamically configures your `Ecto.Repo` to connect to the **primary** (writable) database when your application is running in the primary region.
-When your application is **not** in the primary region, it is configured to connect to the local read-only replica.
+When your application is **not** in the primary region, it is configured to connect to the nearest read-only replica.
 The replica is like a fast local cache of all your data.
-This means you `Ecto.Repo` is configured to talk to it's "local" database.
+The `.Local` idea is that your `Ecto.Repo` is configured to talk to it's physically "local" database.

 The `Fly.Repo` performs all **read** operations like `all`, `one`, and `get_by` directly on the local replica.
 Other modifying functions like `insert`,